gpsites/ecosmos.com/articles/abortion.md

 from the metaphysical facts of human nature --- not from anything that might flow from, be defined in terms of, or depend in any way upon what our technology happens to make possible in any given era.
-Rights arise from the kind of things we *are*, not what technology enables for us; they are a recognition of the essential kinds of actions necessary for us to maintain our existenceas humans, no matter our technological capabilities.
+Rights arise from the kind of things we *are*, not what technology enables for us; they are a recognition of the essential kinds of actions necessary for us to maintain our existence as humans, no matter our technological capabilities.
 The Court was no doubt working from at least an implicit understanding that the biological facts of the developing embryo are important, and the capacity to maintain one's existence as an independent organism is clearly important to human nature and